 If your loved one had a lot of out-of-pocket medical costs this year, he might be able to deduct the amount of medical expenses that exceed 7.5% of his adjusted gross income if he itemizes on his tax return.
 Add up unreimbursed expenses (such as co-pays, deductibles, long-term care insurance premiums, long-term care costs and other costs not covered by Medicare) to see if your loved one has passed the threshold.

 If he is close, consider getting him treatments that have been put off or buying items he might need, such as prescription glasses, hearing aids or false teeth, before the end of the year.
 Or, if you can claim your loved one as a dependent, you might be able to write off medical expenses you paid for him this year.
 See IRS Topic 502 to learn more about medical expenses that can be deducted.

 Sign up for account monitoring

 Take advantage of technology to make it easier to stay on top of your loved one’s finances.
 You could sign up for a service such as Carefull, which you can link to your loved one’s bank, credit card and investment accounts.
-Carefull will monitor those accounts 24/7 for money mistakes and signs of fraud and send alerts by email and text message when it spots something unusual.
+Carefull will monitor those accounts 24/7 for money mistakes and signs of fraud and send alerts by email when it spots something unusual.